-Johnson & Johnson recalls lot of Johnson's Baby Powder
+Johnson & Johnson recalls lot of baby powder

 The company says it has immediately initiated a "rigorous and thorough investigation" into the matter.

-It is working with the FDA to determine the integrity of the tested sample, and the validity of the test results.
+J&J is working with the FDA to determine the integrity of the tested sample, and the validity of the test results.

+So far, the preliminary investigation cannot confirm if cross-contamination of the sample caused a false positive, whether the sample was taken from a bottle with an intact seal, if the sample was prepared in a controlled environment or whether the tested product is authentic or counterfeit, according to the pharmaceutical giant.